George Ratterman: He's The Man

 Probably the biggest thing to ever happen in Newport, Ky., politics occurred in May 1961 - but had to do with April.

-In the early morning hours of May 9, 1961, George Ratterman - a former Notre Dame football star running as a reform candidate for sheriff of Campbell County - was arrested at the Glenn Hotel in a room with a scantily clad stripper whose stage name was April Flowers.
+In the early morning hours of May 9, 1961, George Ratterman - a former Notre Dame football star running as a reform candidate for sheriff of Campbell County - was arrested at the Glen Hotel in a room with a scantily clad stripper whose stage name was April Flowers.

-That moment - 2:45 a.m in Room 314 at the Glenn on Monmouth Street - was a turning point not only in one of the most important sheriff's campaigns ever in Northern Kentucky, but also, as one national magazine put it, in the ''long, wicked history of Newport,'' which for more than a century had been known as the Sin City of the South.
+That moment - 2:45 a.m in Room 314 at the Glen on Monmouth Street - was a turning point not only in one of the most important sheriff's campaigns ever in Northern Kentucky, but also, as one national magazine put it, in the ''long, wicked history of Newport,'' which for more than a century had been known as the Sin City of the South.

 Ratterman's arrest - the result of what quickly was proved to be a badly botched frame job - was the beginning of the end for big-time gambling and national crime-syndicate operations in a city where previous clean-up efforts had been futile.